 - When a new custodian is to take charge of a petty cash fund, the current custodian must count the fund and verify it is equal to the authorized amount by filling out a Petty Cash Reconciliation Form.
 Likewise, the new custodian must also count and verify the fund before they conduct any new transactions.

-- Complete the Cash Bank Custodian Agreement indicating a transfer of custodianship and send to the Manager of Banking Operations and Auxiliary Accounting.
+- Complete the Cash Bank Custodian Agreement indicating a transfer of custodianship and send to Financial Services and Operations at email@example.com.

 Accounts Payable will not reimburse a petty cash custodian unless the name is on file as the current custodian.